How to properly taste whisky

 • Aromas become clearer

-4. After the swivel
+4. After swirling

-• Swirl the glass slightly
+• Swirl the glass lightly

 • Oxygen opens up the aromas

-• Smell again – new notes will appear!
+• Smell again – new notes appear!

 What you can smell: The aroma categories